christivl/Rain-UK/README.md

 2. "slider_plot_snapshot.png"

-A screenshot of the interactive colourmap, showing the colourmap for each year from 2001 up to 2023.
+A screenshot of the animated plot with a slider, showing the colourmap for each year from 2001 up to 2023.

 **Note**: Both of these plots can be seen interactively in the Google Colab notebooks (provided in the links in the "Usage" section).